atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

   </div>
 </div>

+**<mark>Predict Future</mark>**<br>
 **Prompt for picture:  What might happen next?**
-  * **Instruct BLIP (7B) Response:** In the image, two men are engaged in a sword-fighting match, with one man holding a sword above his head while the other man holds a sword in his hand.
-It is uncertain what might happen next, as the scene is ongoing and the outcome of the fight is unknown.
-However, it is likely that the two men will continue to engage in the sword-fighting match, exchanging blows and trying to gain an advantage over their opponent.
-Depending on the level of skill and experience between the two fighters, the outcome of the match could range from a draw to a decisive victory for one of the participants.
+  * **Instruct BLIP (7B) Response:** In the image, two men are engaged in a sword-fighting match, with one man holding a sword above his head while the other man holds a sword in his hand.<span style="color:green"> It is uncertain what might happen next, as the scene is ongoing and the outcome of the fight is unknown.
+However, it is likely that the two men will continue to engage in the sword-fighting match, exchanging blows and trying to gain an advantage over their opponent.</span> Depending on the level of skill and experience between the two fighters, the outcome of the match could range from a draw to a decisive victory for one of the participants.
   * **LLaVA-1.5 (7B) Response:** In the image, a man is holding a sword and appears to be about to strike another man who is also holding a sword.
-The scene suggests that they might be engaged in a sword fight or a confrontation.
-It is possible that the outcome of this interaction could be one of several scenarios, such as the two men continuing their fight, one of them backing off or surrendering, or even a friendly sparring match.
-The exact outcome depends on the context of the situation and the intentions of the individuals involved.
+The scene suggests that they might be engaged in a sword fight or a confrontation. <span style="color:green">It is possible that the outcome of this interaction could be one of several scenarios, such as the two men continuing their fight, one of them backing off or surrendering, or even a friendly sparring match.
+The exact outcome depends on the context of the situation and the intentions of the individuals involved.</span>
   * **Llama Adapter Response:** In the image, a man is holding a sword and is about to strike another man who is holding a sword.
-The scene is set in a battlefield, and the two men are engaged in a sword fight.
-The outcome of the fight is uncertain, but it could lead to a variety of outcomes, such as one of the men being injured or killed, or the fight ending in a draw.
-The outcome depends on the skill level, strategy, and determination of the two combatants.
+The scene is set in a battlefield, and the two men are engaged in a sword fight. <span style="color:green">The outcome of the fight is uncertain, but it could lead to a variety of outcomes, such as one of the men being injured or killed, or the fight ending in a draw.
+The outcome depends on the skill level, strategy, and determination of the two combatants.</span>

 <div class="row mt-1">